dotCMS/dotcms-zapier-plugin/README.md

 Two plugins are needed to connect Zapier with dotCMS.

 The first plugin is an OSGi application that needs to be executed within the dotCMS.
-It acts as a web server to receive requests from Zapier actions and also sends out content for Zapier triggers
+It acts as a web server to receive requests from Zapier actions and sends out content for Zapier triggers

 OSGi Application is present in [com.dotcms.dotzapier-plugin](com.dotcms.dotzapier-plugin)